« View All Posts

 This is the end of your company’s involvement with you and the SAP program.
 Your company will not pay for the program and they won’t talk to your SAP unless your SAP requests it.
 Your SAP may call the company and ask questions, and companies can send them what they need, but that’s it.

-However, you must also consider that some carriers will accept you after you’ve undergone a SAP program and some will not.
-That means, even if you complete a SAP program, many carriers still won’t accept you back because they have a zero tolerance policy for failed drug and alcohol tests.
-Because the risk of relapse is high, many carriers don’t want the liability that can come with re-hiring or hiring drivers who’ve gone through a SAP program.
+However, some carriers will hire you after you’ve undergone the SAP program and some will not.
+That means that even if you complete the program, many carriers still won’t hire you back because they have a zero-tolerance policy for failed drug and alcohol tests.
+Because the risk of relapse is high, many carriers don’t want the liability that can come with re-hiring or hiring drivers who’ve gone through the SAP program.

-Or, you may elect to go to a trucking company that will hire after the SAP program, including one of the following:
+Or, you may elect to go to a trucking company that will hire drivers once they complete the SAP program, including one of the following SAP-friendly carriers:

 The SAP program begins with an evaluation, where a SAP will determine if you have a problem and if you need treatment.
 If it’s determined that you have an addiction to drugs or alcohol, treatment will be recommended.
 The SAP will closely monitor you as you go through treatment.
 You’ll need to complete all treatment steps required by your SAP.